Garden yellow loosestrife

 - Plants reproduce both vegetatively and by seed.

 Leaves & stems: Lanceolate-shaped leaves are arranged whorled or opposite along erect stems.
-Undersides of the leaves are softly hairy.
+The undersides of the leaves are softly hairy.
 Leaves have dot markings.

 Flowers: Inflorescence is terminal on the stalks and leafy.
-The small yellow flowers have 5 petals.
+The small yellow flowers have five petals.

 Fruits & seeds: Egg-shaped capsules contain a few seeds.